AGENCIES

 According to a senior PCB source: “Sethi has conveyed to Barclay and Allardice that Pakistan doesn't want its matches to be scheduled in Ahmedabad unless it is a knock-out game like final.”

-“He requested ICC to schedule their games in Chennai, Bengaluru and Kolkata if team gets clearance from Pakistan government to travel to India for the global event scheduled in October and November,” the source added.
+“He requested ICC to schedule their games in Chennai, Bengaluru and Kolkata if national team gets clearance from Pakistan government to travel to India for the global event scheduled in October and November,” the source added.

 While Pakistan board is apprehensive about the security of its players if they have to play India in Ahmedabad, it must be mentioned that Inzamam ul Haq led side had played at the Motera during its 2005 tour to India.